nuprl/retic_performance/gm-pepm-2018/talk/README.md

 Ben:
-       Now that we have seen type-tag soundness, let us say what it means for soundness to have a cost.
+       Now that we've seen type-tag soundness, let's say what it means for soundness to have a performance cost.

-       Suppose the language includes a function `read` that prompts the user for a value and steps to the new value.
-       We model this with a rule that says `read()` steps to `v`, where `v` is some non-deterministically-chosen value.
-       It is not obvious how to give a sound typing rule for `read`.
-       One idea is to say `read()` is well-typed in any context because it _might_ be well-typed depending on what it steps to.
-       But clearly this is unsound.
-       You can prove that `read ()` has type `Int * Int` and it might evaluate to a string, boolean, or any other value.

-       The trouble with `read` is that it interacts with a source of values that lies outside the scope of the static typing judgment.
+       The cost we have in mind "comes into play" when a type-correct program interacts with the outside world, with a source of values that is not necessarily type checked.

-       In this case, the source is the programmer.
-       Other possible sources are (1) libraries written in another language and (2) the runtime system.
-       This is a general problem --- a "type-safe FFI" problem --- and the challenge is how to provide a kind of type soundness for programs that have FFIs to the user, other languages, and to the runtime.
+       One kind of source is user input ... a program might ask the program for an integer, and then get some kind of value in return --- maybe not an integer.
+       Another, similar source is a serialize/deserialize API, in which you can write a value to a file in some compact format, and later read it back in at the same type (needs illustration on slide).
+       A foreign function interface is a third kind of external source, and a special case of that is interactions with a runtime system through primops, such as arithmetic functions.

+       These interactions pose a type soundness problem, which I like to call the "type safe FFI" problem.
+       What can we do to safely and efficiently interact with values that don't come with a proof of type-correctness.

        There are essentially two solutions to the problem.
        One is to assume that the input is type-correct and trust that this assumption holds at runtime.
-       This solution makes sense for a runtime library, or source that could be formally verified, but not so much for user input.
+       This solution makes sense for a runtime library, or source that could be formally verified.
+       Not so much for user input.
        A second is to check the input at runtime.
-       We think of this as changing the semantics of `read` ... instead of the simple rule where `read()` steps directly to `v`, have `read()` step to a form that checks the value `check \tau v` and either returns `v` or signals an error.
+       We think of this as changing the semantics.
+       Take `deserialize` for example,
+        the standard "unsafe" deserialize steps to a non-deterministic value.
+       A "safe" deserialize could take one step to a form that checks the deserialized value against the expected type.
+       Checking will take further steps, and eventually return the value or an error.
        This second solution provides soundness at the cost of a runtime check.
-       When we say "the cost of soundness" we mean the performance cost of these "extra" steps that check the type system's assumptions at runtime.
+       This is what we mean by the cost of type-tag soundness: the performance cost of these "extra" steps that check the type system's assumptions at runtime.

+       Since we have a cost, the question is, how much?
-       The exact cost of soundness depends on the expected type, the size of the value, and the number of values that need to be checked.
+       This is difficult to predict; it depends on the size of the value, size of the type, and number of values that need to be checked.

-       This is difficult to predict.
+       (For example with size, to check the type `List(Int)` need to check every element of the list.)

        But in general, its faster to check type-tags than types.
        This is why type-tag soundness might be useful --- you might be running a program where the cost of type soundness is extreme, but the cost